Búsqueda de Editorial : COFFEE HOUSE PRESS

 JADE SHARMA

-Dark, raw, and very funny, Problems introduces us to Maya, a young woman with a smart mouth, time to kill, and a heroin hobby that isn't much fun anymore.
-Maya's been able to get by in New York on her wits and a dead-end bookstore job for years, but when her husband leaves her and her favorite professor ends their affair, her barely-calibrated life descends into chaos, and she ...
+A young woman’s life in New York City is upended by addiction in this debut novel “that is equal parts irreverent and hilarious, depressive and hopeful” (Bustle).
+Maya is a young woman with a smart mouth, time to kill, and a heroin hobby that isn’t much fun anymore.
+She’s been able to get by in New York on her wits and a dead-end bookstore job for years, but when her husband ...

 $229.00